Narnoocom/ota-widget/README.md

 # ota-widget
-Our OTA inspired embeddable widget - V1.0 - Feedback encouraged!
+Our OTA inspired embeddable widget - Feedback encouraged!

-> :clap: **Country API Service Issue Fixed**: We have removed the 3rd party country API selector and are now managing the countries list ourselves.
+## Versions
+Widget - V1.1.4
+Cart - V1.1.4

 # Installation Process
 There are two widgets that need to be embedded into a website to make the booking flow work.